Magnus Carlsen: Take Take Take

-In October 2024, Magnus Carlsen cofounded Take Take Take.
+In October 2024, Carlsen cofounded Take Take Take.
 It was the first app in Chess World which offered text-based commentary to fantasy chess, from live games to post-game recaps, and from challenges to some app exclusive content.
 Take Take Take then partnered with Chess.com to jointly organise Champions Chess Tour Finals in December 2024.

+In April 2026, Take Take Take, in partnership with Lichess launched their own Chess Platform.

 Personal life

 As of 2016, Carlsen identifies as a social democrat and mostly follows a vegetarian diet; two of his sisters are vegetarians.

 Carlsen is an avid football fan, with Real Madrid CF as his favourite club.
 In recognition of becoming world chess champion, he took the honorary kick-off in a La Liga game between Real Madrid and Real Valladolid on 30 November 2013.
 Carlsen also follows the Premier League and plays fantasy football.
-In December 2019, he reached the spot on a Fantasy Premier League game, ahead of seven million other players, before eventually finishing the season in 10th place.
+In December 2019, he reached the No. 1 spot on a Fantasy Premier League game, ahead of seven million other players, before eventually finishing the season in 10th place.
+Carlsen also plays poker.

-Carlsen has been in a relationship with Ella Victoria Malone since at least February 2024.
-In early January 2025, it was announced that they would be getting married during the first weekend of the month in a private ceremony.
-The wedding ceremony took place at Holmenkollen Chapel in the Vestre Aker borough of Oslo, Norway, on 4 January 2025.

-In May 2025, Carlsen announced that he and Ella are expecting their first child.
-On 27 September, Ella gave birth to a boy.
+Carlsen married Ella Victoria Malone in a private ceremony at Holmenkollen Chapel in the Vestre Aker borough of Oslo, Norway, on 4 January 2025.
+On 27 September 2025, Ella gave birth to a boy.